-Thomas Tan • Executive Chairman & CEO
+Thomas Tan - Executive Chairman & CEO

-Thomas Tan is the Executive Chairman and CEO of Kim Heng.
-He currently serves as a director for the companies within the Group.
+Thomas Tan is the Executive Chairman and CEO of Kim Heng Ltd. He currently serves as a director for the companies within the Group.
 He was appointed to the Board on 20 May 2013.
-He joined the Group in 1978 as an apprentice and was involved in ship repair and maintenance and also the operations department of our Company in the chartering of vessels including rig towages, engaging in loading of steel structures, fabrication/ installation of modules as well as in the ship supplies and chandelling business.
-Thomas Tan rose through the ranks over the years to head the marketing and operations department.
-From 1998 until present, Thomas Tan has been responsible for overall operations, shipbuilding, rig construction, sales and marketing activities, customer service, securing new projects and negotiating contracts for the Group.
+He joined the Group in 1978 as an apprentice that was involved in ship repair and maintenance, operations and chartering of vessels, engaging in loading of steel structures, fabrication/ installation of rig modules as well as in the ship chandelling business.

+From 1988 until present, Thomas Tan's offshore experience in the marine & energy sector spans over few decades and has been responsible for overall operations, business development, sales & undertaking contract negotiations for the Group.